strangerstudios/paid-memberships-pro/readme.txt

 * BUG: Reintroduced the pmpro_members_list_sql filter.
 * ENHANCEMENT: Added an option to skip the confirmation step with PayPal Express.
 * ENHANCEMENT: Add pmpro_hide_billing_cc_fields filter (false by default) Allows user to hide Credit card section from billing page (only update billing address if needed)
+* ENHANCEMENT: Added the pmpro_membership_levels_table filter on the membership levels page of the dashboard to allow addons (like the upcoming MMPU addon) to override the HTML for the table shown.

 = 1.8.9.3 =
 * BUG: Fixed bug introduced in 1.8.9.2 where member start and end dates weren't being set correctly.
 Includes an update script to fix past users affected by this.